Bias Correction of Operational Storm Surge Forecasts Using Neural Networks

 \subsubsection{Representation of the residuals in polar coordinates: polar plots}

 In addition to this signal in time, we observe a dependence on local winds.
 Polar plots illustrate the variation of a magnitude in polar coordinates.
-Here, the angle represents the direction from which the wind blows, while the radius indicates the wind speed.
-We have opted for a discrete version of these plots, which means the data are aggregated into 2D bins defined by the angular and the radial coordinates.

 \paragraph{Polar plots in hindcast mode} The average and standard deviation of the residuals in the hindcast NORA-SS, as well as the total number of observations, conditioned on wind speed and direction from ERA5, are illustrated in Fig. \ref{fig:polar_plots_hindcast}.
 If we focus first on the radial coordinate, we can observe some similarities among the three stations, even though they are affected by different dynamics and geographical conditions.
 For instance, the predictions at all three locations are more accurate and exact when the wind is weak.
-The systematic error and the uncertainty tend to increase with wind speed, while, unfortunately, the number of observations decreases, which leads to more random noise in the plot due to less good statistical averaging.
+The systematic error and the uncertainty tend to increase with wind speed in all of them, while, unfortunately, the number of observations decreases, leading to more random noise in the plots.
 Still, it is important to highlight that the magnitude of the wind speeds registered has large variations across the stations, and so has the bias.
-For instance, the bias and the standard deviation at 8 m/s are much greater at \acrshort{osc} than at \acrshort{bgo} or \acrshort{anx}. \acrshort{osc} also has less density of observations at 8 m/s than the other two stations, corresponding with the local climate.
+For instance, the bias and the standard deviation at 8 m/s are much greater at \acrshort{osc} than at \acrshort{bgo} or \acrshort{anx}. \acrshort{osc} also has a lower density of observations at 8 m/s than the other two stations, corresponding with the local climate.